 Nothing is more frustrating than slaving away at the gym, and not seeing results.
 Too often, people hurriedly scramble from machine to machine without a second thought towards compound exercises.
 Usually, this is because of time constraints, lack of motivation, or the free-weight section seems too intimidating.

 While machines are great, they rob you of acute growth hormone signaling and opportunities to work harder by using precious stabilizing muscles.
 Trying to sculpt a chiseled physique without these bread-and-butter exercises is a fool's errand.
-So if you're serious about cultivating mass, add these exercises to your training routine.

 There's a reason this exercise is the king.
 It not only incorporates the entire lower body, but causes the body to respond by naturally releasing a burst of anabolic hormones.
 Squats are physically demanding, and will stimulate the muscle recruitment and appetite you need to grow.